VermontDepartmentOfHealth/docgov/posts/fandl.md

 **Disadvantages:** If there are more than 1000 records, they will not be displayed unless you remove the **TOP 1000** portion of the query.

-**Option 2**
+**Option 2 - From New Query Window**

 Create a New Query and write the sql yourself.

 You can either Right Click on the name of the database, in this case **whFANDL**, or click the **New Query** button on the top.
-When doing either of thisee, double check the **Database Dropdown** in the upper left menu ribbon.
+When doing either of these, double check the **Database Dropdown** in the upper left menu ribbon.
 It should say **whFANDL**.
 If it is blank, or has another database displayed, simply click the dropdown, browse to the appropriate database, and select it.

 ![New Query][4]